coder-naveen18/React-with-Project/README.md

 ## Why react was build ?
 - fantom message problem in facebook app/web ----> where messages numbers are seen inspite of we have read all the message.

-- In this problem the state --- JS  and UI ---> DOM are not able to interact with each other.
+- In this problem the (State --- JS)  and (UI ---> DOM) are not able to interact with each other.